steveshogren/hugo-blog/content/post/editor-abstractions.md

 replicate most of the functionality of a refactoring suite using basic, composable text-editing commands.
 Well-designed editor abstractions can be recorded, edited, and replayed to transform text in any way you need.
-While no replacement for semantic tools like "Compiler Errors", "Go to Definition", and "Auto-complete", they are an easy replacement for most other refactorings.
+While no replacement for semantic tools like "Language Errors", "Go to Definition", and "Auto-complete", they are an easy replacement for most other refactorings.

 If you work in multiple languages, composable text-editing commands are a much